hengshan/hengshan.github.io/blog-spatial-metaverse/_posts/2021-12-31-my-first-spatial-metaverse-blog.markdown

 >Quantum mechanics describes the universe in terms of probabilities.
 In the quantum world, all possible outcomes of a choice or situation not only can occur but do occur.
 At every branch point, a new universe is created.

 ### What is the Metaverse?
-Compared to the Universe and Multiverse, the Metaverse is a much more boring concept.
-It is just the world’s digital counterpart.
+Compared to the Universe and Multiverse, the Metaverse is a much more boring concept. **It is just the world’s digital counterpart.
 It is a collective shared virtual space, and people use virtual reality (VR) or augmented reality (AR) to visit it and communicate with each other.
-People can create digital assets and exchange them.
+People can create digital assets and exchange them**.

-Well, it sounds boring but there might be great opportunity there.
-Think about social network, blockchain, and cryptocurrency, all of which may not be as exciting as space exploration, but from a business or investment perspective, there might be the next big thing, because as I mentioned in another post, opportunity lies on customer demands and solving users' problems.
+Well, it sounds boring but there might be great opportunities there.
+Think about social network, blockchain, and cryptocurrency.
+All of them may not be as exciting as space exploration, but from a business or investment perspective, they are successful.
+We are not sure whether Metaverse will be the next big thing or not, but it might be wise to keep an eye on it, as I mentioned in another post, opportunity lies on customer demands and satisfying these demands and on social problems and solving these problems.

-If one way to solve all the problems is to let people indulge in online games, there is an opportunity there.
+If one way to solve all the problems is to let people indulge in online games, there is indeed an business opportunity there.
 The global gaming market is set to reach $256.97 billion by 2025 (see [here](https://techjury.net/blog/gaming-industry-worth){:target="_blank"}).
+However, we have to be wise to ask the right question about what the real problem is?

-But we need to redefine what game means.
-Everything in this world can be a "game".
-Education, traveling, medical service, entertainment, movies, dating, work, etc., almost everything can be 'games'.
-With robots, AVs, and sensors, transportation and logistics can be controlled and optimized using 'games' in Metaverse.
+Nevertheless, it is important for us, no matter you play video games or not, to rethink what game exactly is.
+Everything in this world can be a "game" as long as you can play and replay it.
+Education, traveling, medical service, entertainment, movies, dating, work, etc., almost everything can be 'games', with necessary foundamental facilities such as robots, AVs, sensors, etc. For example, a factory, manufacturing plant, operation, transportation, and logistics can be controlled and optimized inside 'games' in Metaverse.

 Sky is the limit.
+Don't think this idea sucks or it is relevant to us.
+Imagine how we have missed the opportunity of bitcoin.
+A wise men will not judge the idea is good or bad but focus on what we can do and what we can get from the idea.
+Of course, one can be pragmatic but, don't be evil!